 Likewise, there are positive reasons why calls may be getting abandoned.
 If your business has made available some type of self-service or self-help portal like a Knowledge Base, customers can find answers while waiting on hold.
-They may have also sought help through a few different channels and while on hold, they got assistance via web forums or chatbot vs live agent to arrive at the same conclusion.
+They may have also sought help through a few different channels and while on hold, they got assistance via web forums or chatbot vs live chat to arrive at the same conclusion.
 Your abandonment rate would still be high in that case, but it wouldn’t necessarily mean that someone walked away from the interaction unsatisfied.
 But far too many call centers lack the resources they need to understand the context surrounding the situation in this level of detail.

 In the end, understand that it is probably not any one of these issues that are causing the high abandonment rate issues you’re currently experiencing.
 Long call queuing times alone rarely explain the entire story.
 In reality, it’s probably a combination of a few of them that have directly contributed to the current situation over time.